wolfeidau/wolfeidau_site/content/post/2015-05-06-github-security.md

 So by the end we should have:

+* Enabled two factor authentication on your account.
 * Done a cleanup of our SSH keys and worked out where they all are stored.
 * Cleared out unused third party applications.
 * Reconfigured continuous integration services to use a separate user in your organisation and restricted that to the bare minimum access.